 - ✓ The recipient must be a rural, publicly operated hospital that is classified as a DRG (large) hospital, - ✓ Loans may not be used for new capital improvements, - ✓ The hospital must submit a Restabilization Plan that is endorsed by the Oregon Health Authority, - ✓ Repayment rates must be at or above the effective Federal Fund Rate, and - ✓ Approval is ultimately at the discretion of the State Treasurer, considering various economic factors.
-In addition, the Bay Area Hospital will seek to buy down some of the outstanding debt with lottery bonds, in addition to the vital Funding Request of \$18 million.
+In addition to this legislation, the Bay Area Hospital will seek to immediately buy down some of the outstanding debt via receipt of Lottery Bonds.